top of page

 ANNOUNCED March 2008

-For some reason, I don't obsess over this phone the way I did when I had it, but I adored this phone at the time.
-Just like the first enV, me and all of my friends had one.
-I do wish it had come in more colors and I also prefer the design of the first enV, but this phone was still rather sexy for a pretty basic design.
-That being said, it's noticeable that what we knew as ‘the glory days' was on its way out.
+For some reason, I don’t obsess over this phone the way I did when I had it, but I adored this phone at the time.
+Just like the first enV, all of my friends and I had one.
+I do wish it had come in more colors, and I also prefer the design of the first enV, but this phone was still rather sexy for a pretty basic design.
+That being said, it’s noticeable that what we knew as ‘the glory days’ was on its way out.
 Aside from keeping the horizontal flip, this phone is nowhere near the first enV in terms of color or cool factor.
 I remember visiting the mall kiosks to pick a charm accessory to have to dangle from your phone, but that was the extent of my fun with this model.

 11. Nokia 6205 Dark Knight Edition